 Table 5 illustrates our approach by returning (for the last time) to "A Beautiful Mind," now focusing on the seventh week after the movie's release.
-For each theater showing this movie this week, the numbered columns of the table show (1) box-office revenue for this movie this week, (2) our proxy for revenues from this week's best-dropped movie, (3) our proxy for revenues from this week's best-shared movie, and (4) the renegotiated discount, if any, for this movie this week.
+For each theater showing this movie this week, the numbered columns of the table show (1) box-office revenue for this movie this week, (2) our proxy for revenues from this week's best-dropped movie, (3) our proxy for revenues from this week's best-dropped movie, (3) our proxy for revenues from this week's best-dropped discount, if any, for this movie this week.
 The observations are sorted by (declining) discounts; Theater 1 is not included because the movie was discontinued in that theater after Week 6.